 Plus, the glass component is crafted with a high level of borosilicate, which slows the rate at which the glorious beverage cools.
 The rest of the press is crafted from a nice and premium-feeling stainless steel.

 This classic is enduring for a reason— high-quality construction and design.

 For an idle Sunday breakfast or an afternoon boost, both the image and the actuality are ideal.
 No, it won’t scale mountains with you, but it will do exactly what it was designed to do in the context of home or office.See more reviews

-It stays hot far longer than its glass counterparts, delivers consistently delicious coffee, and the patented filter system is free of BPS, BPA, and phthalates—none of which you want in your brew.
+It stays hot far longer than its glass competitors, delivers consistently delicious coffee, and the patented filter system is free of BPS, BPA, and phthalates—none of which you want in your brew.

 Cold brew coffee is relatively new as far as social trends go.
 However, Bodum has the perfect way to create this tasty variant at home or in the office.
 With a unique locking lid, it keeps spills from being an issue and also functions to prevent strange flavors from invading your coffee if you brew it in the fridge overnight.